iamKarthikBK/chromite/docs/usage_manual/source/test-soc.rst

 The ``mkimem`` and ``mkdmem`` module include SRAM instances which implement the respective data and tag arrays.
 These are implemented as BRAMs and thus require no changes for FPGAs.
 However for an ASIC flow, it is strictly advised to replace the BRAMs with respective SRAMs.
-The user should refer to :ref:`RAM Structures<ram-structures-label>` for correctly performing the replacement.